The trigger list for a template can be accessed from Configuration → Templates and then clicking on Triggers for the respective template.

 |Status||Trigger status is displayed - Enabled, Disabled or Unknown.
 By clicking on the status you can change it - from Enabled to Disabled (and back); from Unknown to Disabled (and back).|

 |Info||If everything is fine, no icon is displayed in this column.
 If there are errors, a red square icon with a cross is displayed.
 Move the mouse over the icon and you will see a tooltip with the error description.|

 To configure a new trigger, click on the Create trigger button in the top right-hand corner.

 Buttons below the list offer some mass-editing options:

 To use these options, mark the checkboxes before the respective triggers, then click on the required button.

-You can use the filter to display only the problems you are interested in.
-The filter is located above the table.
+You can use the filter to display only the triggers you are interested in.
+For better search performance, data is searched with macros unresolved.

 |State||Filter by trigger state.|